 of the house are available throughout March from 2 pm and 3.30 pm, included in the normal entry price.
 Also included in this price are guided tours on Mondays of the Georgian kitchen and the fascinating basements with the china closet and candle lit wine cellars to explore.
 The basement reveals some of the oldest parts of the house with 9th century walls and 12th century lancet windows from the monastery.
 We are still open for private tours in 2014 from 1st March to 30th June except Fridays.

-The delightful tearooms will be open from 4th April to 25th June, 12.30pm to 5pm (closed Fridays) serving a variety of hot and cold drinks and snacks along with delicious homemade light lunches.
+The delightful tearooms will be open daily (except Fridays) from 2pm to 5pm serving a variety of hot and cold drinks and cakes.
 Groups are advised to book in advance.
-Please contact firstname.lastname@example.org for more information..
+Please contact email@example.com for more information.

 PORT ELIOT FESTIVAL - 30th July to 2nd August